AvolitesLtd/TitanManual/docs/running-the-show/organising-the-console.md

     is not enough space before the end of the page) then the action will not be completed.

--   Press \<Latch Menu\> to keep Move mode active if you have a number of things to move around.
+-   Press <Keys.HardKey>Latch Menu</Keys.HardKey> to keep Move mode active if you have a number of things to move around.